 - amounts and rates of income taxes and timing of payment thereof; and

 By their nature, forward-looking statements are subject to numerous risks and uncertainties, some of which are beyond our control, including the impact of general economic conditions, industry conditions, volatility of commodity prices, currency fluctuations, imprecision of reserve estimates, royalties, environmental risks, taxation, regulation, changes in tax or other legislation, competition from other industry participants, the lack of availability of qualified personnel or management, stock market volatility, and our ability to access sufficient capital from internal and external sources.
-Risks are described in more detail in our Annual Information Form.
+Risks are described in more detail in our Annual Information Form, which is available at www.sedar.com and on our website.

 You are further cautioned that the preparation of financial statements in accordance with IFRS requires management to make certain judgments and estimates that affect the reported amounts of assets, liabilities, revenues, and expenses.
 These estimates may change, having either a positive or negative effect on net income, as further information becomes available and as the economic environment changes.